tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the scml.setup module, closely resembling the schema of the SCML file.
-The subclasses "Detector, "Motor", and "Monitor" of "Device" are directly used in the "SCML" class in the "scml.scml" module.
-See the schema of the "scml.scml" module for details.
+Differing from the SCML schema definition, an additional class ``Setup`` is introduced here containing objects of the subclasses "Detector, "Motor", and "Device" of "AbstractDevice".
+The SCML schema contains these three at the same level as "Scan" and "Plugins".

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * ...
+    * Better name for "Device"?

+      All three, Detector, Motor and Device (as well as Axis and Channel, and Option), are abstract devices.

 dataset subpackage